Federated Neural Bandits: Federated Neural-Upper Confidence Bound ( FN-UCB )

-Of note, every agent $i$ only needs to train an NN in every communication round, i.e., only after the change in the (log) determinant of the covariance matrix of any agent exceeds a threshold $D$ (line 10 of Algo.~\ref{algo:agent}).
-This has the additional benefit of reducing the computational cost resulting from the training of NNs.
-Interestingly, this is in a similar spirit as the adaptive batch size scheme from \cite{gu2021batched}, which only re-trains the NN in Neural UCB after the change in the determinant of the covariance matrix exceeds a threshold and is shown to only slightly degrade the performance of Neural UCB.
+Note that every agent $i$ only needs to train an NN in every communication round, i.e., only after the change in the log determinant of the covariance matrix of any agent exceeds a threshold $D$ (line 11 of Algo.~\ref{algo:agent}).
+This has the additional benefit of reducing the computational cost due to the training of NNs.
+Interestingly, this is in a similar spirit as the adaptive batch size scheme in \citet{gu2021batched} which only retrains the NN in Neural UCB after the change in the determinant of the covariance matrix exceeds a threshold and is shown to only slightly degrade the performance of Neural UCB.